Reading a persona profile

 Evidence and provenance section

-At the bottom of the profile, a section titled Evidence & Provenance summarises how well-grounded the persona is overall.
+At the bottom of the profile, a section titled Evidence & Provenance summarises how well-evidenced the persona is overall.
 Two main parts:

 How to actually read a profile